mohammadAbbasniya/Genetic_N-queen_Java/README.md

   this class represents a chromosome in our implementation and contains an array to store gnomes.

-## Usages
+## Usage
-As you know, Genetic algorithm is a metaheuristic, not a problem (i.e. something like Prime or TSP) and it needs a problem to be solved. you should write a class for your problem and we have a class `Genetic.java` that you must extends it and implements it's methods acording to your problem. mathod you must implements them:
+As you know, Genetic algorithm is a metaheuristic, not a problem (i.e. unlike Prime or TSP) and it needs a problem to be solved. you should write a class for your problem and we have a class `Genetic.java` that you must extends it and implements it's methods acording to your problem. mathod you must implements them:
   - `fitness` : is a method to assign a number to each chromosome that shows quality of this chromosome, this integer could be negative or positive, this integer used to sort chromosomes.
   - `newChromosome` : is a method to initialize and return a new Chromosome.